 Affordability & sliding scale

-We offer acupuncture on a sliding scale of $15 to $40.
+We offer acupuncture on a low-fee sliding scale.
 Acupuncturists in other settings see only one patient at a time and charge $65 to $175 per treatment.
 And for their patients it’s because of its cost, patients make the hard decision to stop coming in as often as they need to get well.
 In a community setting like ours, several people are treated at the same time so costs can be lowered.
 And we leave it up to our patients to decide what they can afford.
 No proof of income is ever requested.

 At our clinic here in Tampa we use recliners, clustered in groups in an open, quiet, soothing space.
 Treating patients in a community setting has many benefits: it’s easy for friends and family members to come in for treatment together; many patients find it comforting; and a collective environment is established by the group treatments making each individual’s treatments more powerful.
 We take acupuncture back to its roots and treat patients in a setting similar to how acupuncture is traditionally done in Asia.

 Community style acupuncture allows patients to keep their needles in as long as they want.
 Most people learn after a few treatments when they feel “done”; this can take from twenty minutes to an hour!
 Many people fall asleep, and wake feeling refreshed.
 This way of practicing takes the emphasis of healing off of the practitioner and places it on our body’s abilities to heal itself once needles are placed and a person is allowed to relax in stillness and quiet.

 Watch The Documentary…”The Calmest Revolution”